Ursula Frayne: Death

-Mother Ursula died in Nicholson Street, Fitzroy on the 9 of June 1885, aged 68.
+Mother Ursula died in Nicholson Street, Fitzroy, on 9 June 1885, aged 68.
 A Gothic chapel to her memory was built by her successor in the convent grounds.
 Her remains are buried in a vault in the chapel under a Celtic cross, reminding all of her origins.
 She is commemorated in the name of the Ursula Frayne Catholic College, Perth, Western Australia- and also in the dementia ward of Mercy Place, Albury; renamed in 2014 to commemorate "Ursula Frayne".